 - Cost: $2 – $5 for tacos

 - Hours: Mon-Sat: 10:30AM – 8PM, Sun: 9AM-5PM

 - Location: 2100 East Cesar E Chavez Avenue, Los Angeles, CA 90033

 One of the highlights that made me initially want to visit was the fact that they have a taco sampler here.
-This is a magical experience as they make two bite versions of six tacos for you to try.
-It allows you sample a bunch of tacos without wasting food.
-Here are the ones I tried and my favorites are in order from top to bottom below.
+This is a magical experience as they make two-bite versions of six tacos for you to try.
+It allows you to sample a bunch of tacos without wasting food.
+Here are the ones I tried, and my favorites are in order from top to bottom below.

 - Mole Poblano – This taco has shredded chicken with a poblano mole.
-It is topped with queso fresco, onion and dried chili and it has a fantastic flavor, especially with the mix of the cheese and meat.
+It is topped with queso fresco, onion, and dried chili, and it has a fantastic flavor, especially with the mix of cheese and meat.

 - Cochinita Pibil – Shredded pork simmered in red achiote spice piled on black beans.
-This one is really good because they put pickled red onions on top which completes the flavor.
+This one is perfect because they put pickled red onions on top, which completes the flavor.